top of page

 ORIGIN STORY

-While competing in the first ever Big Eight Decathlon Conference Championship for the University of Nebraska, Jeff Loescher won the competition, he came away disappointed.
+While competing in the first ever Big Eight Decathlon Conference Championship for the University of Nebraska, Jeff Loescher won the competition, but came away disappointed because he knew he could do better... but how?

-A standout, multi-sport athlete in high school, three-year starter in basketball, three consecutive Class A State Titles in the High Jump, as well as top 5 in sprinting and Long Jump.
+A standout athlete in high school, three-year starter varsity basketball, three consecutive Class A State High Jump Titles, as well as top finishes in sprinting and long jump.
 He did all of this without lifting any weights.

 Attending the University of Nebraska - Lincoln